Theatre Arts (THEA)

 Offered: Resident

-THEA 212 is a historical survey of the development of drama from the Ancient Greeks through the 18th century, AD through contemporary theatre emphasizing classical works.
+THEA 212 is a historical survey of the development of drama from the 18th century, AD through contemporary theatre emphasizing classical works.

 Offered: Resident